snappy-cobra/WiiDevEnv/README.md

 # WiiDevEnv

-Docker setup with a file watch auto-build and debug emulator to allow for quick and easy Wii development.
+Docker setup with a file watch auto-build to allow for quick and easy Wii development.

 Programming is done in Rust.
 The `src` folder of this project shows a small demo application.
 The Rust environment is pre-configured to get you creating games as soon as possible.